begalv/Retrofy/README.md

 python -m pip install -e <repository_path>
 ```

-Or simply navigate to the folder where the repository is through terminal and execute the follow command:
+Or simply navigate to the folder where the repository is and execute the follow command:

 ```bash
 python -m pip install -e ./Retrofy